Nonparametric Estimation of a distribution function from doubly truncated data under dependence: The estimators

 with $C_m=\displaystyle \sum_{i=1}^n \displaystyle \sum _{j=1}^n W_{ij}^{(1,2)}f_ik_j J_{ji}I_{[U_m \leq U_i]}$ and $D_m=\displaystyle \sum_{i=1}^n\frac{W_{ii}^{(1,2)}I_{[U_m \leq U_i]}}{W_{ii}^{(1,1)}}$.\\

-In (\ref{eq1full}) and (\ref{eq2full}) we use the notation $W_{ij}^{(l,m)}$, $1\leq l,m\leq 2$, for $\mathcal C_{\theta}^{(l,m)}(F_i,K_j)$, where $\mathcal C_{\theta}^{(l,m)}(u,v)=\frac {\partial^{l+m}}{\partial u^l\partial v^m} \mathcal C_{\theta}(u,v)$.
+In (\ref{eq1full}) and (~\ref{eq2full}) we use the notation $W_{ij}^{(l,m)}$, $1\leq l,m\leq 2$, for $\mathcal C_{\theta}^{(l,m)}(F_i,K_j)$, where $\mathcal C_{\theta}^{(l,m)}(u,v)=\frac {\partial^{l+m}}{\partial u^l\partial v^m} \mathcal C_{\theta}(u,v)$.
 Note that $W_{ij}=W_{ij}^{(u,v)}$ with this notation.

-The 'full' algorithm we propose is defined following Steps 0-4 above, but using these two equations (\ref{eq1full}) and (\ref{eq2full}) in the place of (\ref{eq2}) and (\ref{eq1}).
-Note that moving from the simple EM algorithm to this full algorithm implies changing the way in which $k$ and $f$ are improved, while the updating of $\theta$ (Step 0) remains the same.\\
+The 'full' algorithm we propose is defined following Steps 0-4 above, but using these two equations (~\ref{eq1full}) and (~\ref{eq2full}) in the place of (\ref{eq2}) and (\ref{eq1}).
+Note that moving from the simple algorithm to this full algorithm implies changing the way in which $k$ and $f$ are improved, while the updating of $\theta$ (Step 0) remains the same.\\

-In Section \ref{Section3} we investigate through simulations the performance of these two algorithms for several copula functions and marginal models.
+In Section~\ref{sec:Section3} we investigate through simulations the performance of these two algorithms for several copula functions and marginal models.
 Interestingly, it is seen that the simple algorithm is accurate enough for practical purposes, while giving a more efficient solution in terms of computational speed.
 For the final implementation we multiply $A_m$, $B_m$, $C_m$ and $D_m$ by $n/{n+1}$; this is equivalent to replace each $W_{ij}=\mathcal {C}_{\theta}^{(1,1)}\left(F_i, K_j\right)$ by $W_{ij}^*= \mathcal {C}_{\theta}^{(1,1)}\left(\frac n {n+1}F_i, \frac n {n+1} K_j\right)$, which avoids problems at the upper-right corner of the copulas function.

-Since the truncation interval $(U^*,V^*)$ prevents us from always observing the lifetime of interest $X^*$, we are not able to fully see the dependence structure between $(X^*,U^*)$ which was expressed using a copula function $\mathcal{C}$.
-Hence, we note that it is not possible to estimate the association copula function and the marginal distributions without introducing extra assumptions.
-The copula function $\mathcal{C}$ and the marginal distributions $F$ and $K$ are in this case non-identifiable from the observed data.
-To avoid this non-identifiability while estimating the copula function and marginal distributions in this model by the two estimating algorithms, we do as in \cite{Ding2012} for left-truncated data and assume that all copula functions used in the simulations and real data analysis, satisfy the identifiability condition in \cite{Ding2012} and are strong lower-left tail identifiable.
-Under this condition, we noted that the estimation of the copula function and the marginal distributions is identified in this model.
-In the future, we intend to study in more detail whether this condition is also sufficient for the identifiability under interval truncation.
+Since the truncation interval $(U^*,V^*)$ prevents us from always observing the variable of interest $X^*$, we are not able to fully see the dependence structure between $(X^*,U^*)$ which was expressed using a copula function $\mathcal{C}$.
+Hence, it is not possible to estimate the association copula function and the marginal distributions without introducing extra assumptions.
+In Appendix A.2 we formally study the identifiability of the copula model, following ideas similar to those in Ding \cite{Ding2012} for dependent left-truncation.
+The copula functions used in the simulations (Section~\ref{sec:Section3}) and real data analyses (Section~\ref{sec:Section4}) fulfill the given identifiability condition.